 3. Introduce yourself & identify the clerical position to which you’re applying

-Now we get to the actual writing, the first paragraph on a cover letter for administrative jobs.
+Now we get to the actual writing, the first paragraph on a cover letter for administrative assistants.

 Continue by identifying the exact position (administrative assistant) you’re applying for.
 Then, quickly go over the general details of your office skills, administrative experience, and professional background.

-Use this template by easily filling in the blanks with your information:
+Need a hand?
+Use this template by easily filling in the blanks with your information.